What is Kelley Blue Book?

 When looking at used cars or looking into selling your car, you’ve probably seen the words “Kelley Blue Book” or “KBB” come up.
 Have you found yourself asking, “Well, what is Kelley Blue Book?”
-Don’t worry because TFC Title Loans can help you with that question.
+Don’t worry because TFC Title Loans can help you with blue book value for used cars.

-We have been helping customers with Car Title Loans for more than 20 years.
-When our customers have wanted to figure out the value of their car before they committed, they’ve gone to Kelley Blue Book and their online estimator.
-For an auto title loan lender that uses the value of your car to provide you a loan, you can trust us to inform you on Kelley Blue Book.
+We have been helping customers with pink slip loans for more than 20 years.
+When our customers have wanted to figure out the blue book value for used cars before they committed, they’ve gone to Kelley Blue Book value for used cars and their online estimator.
+For an auto title loan lender that uses the blue book value for used cars to provide you with an online title loan, you can trust us to inform you of Kelley Blue Book.

 In 1918, Les Kelley opened up a used car dealership in Los Angeles, California.
-He would create a list of used cars that he wanted to buy from the local dealerships around him.
-Now, the Kelley Blue Book values are the standard used by dealerships across the nation.
+He would create a list of used cars that he wanted to buy from the local dealerships around him and determine the blue book value for used cars.
+Now, the Kelley Blue Book value for used cars is the standard used by dealerships across the nation.

-The auto industry began to use Kelley Blue Book as a valuation service to fulfil the need for used car purchasing information by banking and insurance industries.
-The government used the Kelley Blue Book to put a ceiling price on used cars after World War II.
+The auto industry began to use Kelley Blue Book value for used cars as a valuation service to fulfill the need for used car purchasing information by banking and insurance industries.
+The government used the Kelley Blue Book value for used cars to put a ceiling price on used cars after World War II.
 Until 1993, the book only existed as a “trade” publication.
-After 1993, a Consumer Edition published and now owners have the ability to access the program through the website kbb.com.
+After 1993, a Consumer Edition was published, and now owners can access Kelley blue book car values through the website kbb.com.

-Kelley Blue Book uses actual transactions to come up with their analytical data.
-They collect used car purchase information to feed into their data base.
+So, what are Kelley’s blue book car values?
+Kelley Blue Book car values use actual transactions to come up with their analytical data.
+They collect used car purchase information to feed into their blue book value for the used cars database.
 They find their information from:

 Dealers trade and sell at auctions for cars they think that they can sell at their establishment.
 They get these cars from other dealers, rental agencies, fleet owners, off-lease vehicles through financial institutions, and manufacturer demo/promotional vehicles.

-These are everyday dealers that sell different types of car makes.
+These are everyday dealers that sell different types of cars makes.

-The specific branded dealerships, which will tend to sell other brands used cars.
+The specifically branded dealerships, which will tend to sell other brands of used cars.